AliceGlan/scooter-tots/README.md

 I have tested the site on a small laptop screen, iphone 13  iphone 11, larger laptop screen.

+During my testing after the site was built I encounteded the following bugs:
+1.On a larger screen the welcome message was being cut off when landing on the page.
+This was reduced using Dev tools to identify a optimal height.

 <!--  In this sectio